RECORD WARMTH... STORMS... THEN MUCH COLDER!

 Your First Alert Weather Forecast:

-Can you believe how warm it is outside?
-With some morning sunshine and a breezy south wind, afternoon temperatures will be rising into the lower 70s.
-That’s warm enough to break some more daily record highs.
-Our high temperatures will be a little cooler (60s) across the Northwoods and along the Lake Michigan shoreline.
+Can you believe how warm it was outside?
+Temperatures surpassed several records across northeast Wisconsin.
+Green Bay beat the previous record of 67 degrees with 71 degrees as the new record.
+Temperatures were a little cooler (60s) across the Northwoods and along the Lake Michigan shoreline.

-Morning sunshine will give way to increasing clouds.
-As a strong cold front arrives, look for scattered thunderstorms late today...
+Clouds increased through the afternoon as a strong cold front continues to move in.
+Scattered thunderstorms are still possible late today...
 A few may be strong with brief downpours, gusty winds and small hail.
 That said, it’s a LOW risk of severe weather through this evening.

 As the cold front slices through your neighborhood, the wind will whip to the west and tonight’s temperatures will tumble.
 We’ll fall all the way back into the 30s towards daybreak tomorrow.
 It wouldn’t be shocking to see a couple stray flakes after midnight, as the much cold air arrives.